rhagan94/NoCoSMiCC/README.md

 **Total mouse CRE files** = 5

+Additional information on the data organisation structure within the ENCODE project can be found here: https://www.encodeproject.org/help/data-organization/

 ### Dowload CRE data from ENCODE
 A file containing all of the URLs necessary to download human and mouse CRE data shown in the table above is located in the ```Files``` directory of this repository.
 To download CRE data run the following code: